Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Schedule Trades Around Your Proven Best Times

 Prop firm rules don't require you to trade all day.
 A focused 2-hour session with high-probability setups beats an 8-hour grind through marginal opportunities.
-Your analytics tell you which approach your actual trading history supports.
+Your analytics tell you which approach your trading history supports.

 Keep Detailed Notes on Every Trade